 What is the goal of the ABWM?

 The American Board of Wound Management aims to create a new benchmark and standard of wound care.
-There are three available certifications from the ABWM – the Certified Wound Care Associate (CWCA), the Certified Wound Specialist (CWS), and the Certified Wound Specialist Physician (CWSP).
+Three ABWM certifications are available – the Certified Wound Care Associate (CWCA), the Certified Wound Specialist (CWS), and the Certified Wound Specialist Physician (CWSP).

-Which wound care certification exam can I qualify for?
+Which ABWM certification exam can I qualify for?

 If you work in sales and marketing for a healthcare organization or sales company, you may be eligible to take the CWCA exam.
 If you are a licensed healthcare professional of any kind, you will likely be eligible to take the CWCA exam.
 This includes active associate nurses, LPNs, LVNs, PTAs, CNAs, and MAs.
 If you have a BSN, bachelor’s degree, masters degree, or doctoral degree, you will be eligible to take the CWS.
 You also become CWS certified if you are an RN – even associate level RNs with three or more years of experience can become CWS certified!
 If you are a licensed physician, DO, or DPM, you will be eligible to take the CWSP.

 Is an active license all I need?